-Verbal recordings or projects will be graded on the students' comprehension, pronunciation, grammar, variety of vocabulary and fluency of Spanish.
+Several verbal recordings or projects will be graded on the students' comprehension, pronunciation, grammar, variety of vocabulary and fluency of Spanish.
 All oral recordings are listed in Dropbox in eLearn.
+Live classes will be assessed a daily oral grade.

 Quizzes and Tests: